Lake Wolayer: Nature reserve

 Wolayer See is the centrepiece of the Wolayersee Nature Reserve and Surrounding Area, established in 1959 (LGBl.
 No. 34/1959, 19/1960, republished in LGBl.
 No. 1/2003).
-The protected area spans 1,939.4 hectares along the Carnic Main Ridge, west of the Plöcken Pass.
+The protected area spans 1,939.4 ha along the Carnic Main Ridge, west of the Plöcken Pass.
 Geologically, the area consists of Silurian and Devonian limestone overlaid by Upper Carboniferous shale.
 The vegetation is characterized by blue grass, cushion sedge, scree and rock crevice communities, golden fescue, brush sedge, and curled sedge.
 Notable plant species include Alpine eryngo (Eryngium alpestre), sweet cicely (Myrrhis odorata), and Austrian ribwort (Pleurospermum austriacum).